ARMmbed/mbed-os-example-blinky-baremetal/README.md

 #### Memory comparison

-Example configuration files are provided under the `configs/` directory.
-You may override the `mbed_app.json` with either of these using the `--appconfig` optional argument.
 The below table shows result for the blinky bare metal application compiled with the release profile on K64F for two toolchains.

 The baseline configuration used is the blinky baremetal application built with the standard C library.